Who We Are:

 What We Do

-- Present a unified and respected voice of the solar industry on policy and regulatory issues to promote a vibrant solar energy economy in Oregon and the northwest.
+- Present a unified and respected voice of the solar industry and solar energy customers on policy and regulatory issues to promote a vibrant solar energy economy in Oregon and the northwest.

 - Deliver training and affect policy to develop a skilled and stable solar workforce.